KatherineMichel/portfolio/doc/2024-recap.md

 I wrote a deep dive of my [PyCon US 2024](https://katherinemichel.github.io/portfolio/pycon-us-2024-recap.html) experience.

-As my recap reflects, as far as talks go, I was particularly interested in major new developments around free-threading, subinterpreters, and JiT compilation.
+As my recap reflects, as far as talks go, I was particularly interested in major new developments around free-threading, per GIL subinterpreters, and JIT compilation.

 Not long after I posted my PyCon US 2024 Recap on social media, I got a kudo from Kenneth Reitz, PSF Fellow and author of Requests Python package (#5 for PyPI downloads, over 10,500,00 downloads/day, depended on by over 2,900,000 repos).